ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     def add(x, y, name=None):
         return ivy.add(x, y)

-In the original TensorFlow library (`tf`_ directory), :code:`add` does not have a specific category.
-Therefore, it is categorised under :code:`functions` in Ivy.
-This ensures that :code:`tf.add` is available directly without further major changes when using :code:`ivy`.
-It is valid by simply importing :code:`ivy.functional.frontends.tensorflow`.

-There are three arguments according to the `tf.add`_ documentation, where we have written accordingly as shown above.
-Just like the previous examples, it will also return :code:`ivy.add` for the linking of backend framework.
+The :code:`add` function is categorised under the :code:`math` folder in the TensorFlow frontend.
+There are three arguments according to the `tf.add`_ documentation, which are written accordingly as shown above.
+Just like the previous examples, the implementation wraps :code:`ivy.add`, which itself defers to backend-specific functions depending on which framework is set in Ivy's backend.

+The arguments :code:`x` and :code:`y` are both used in the implementation, but the argument :code:`name` is not used.
+Similar to the omitted arguments in the NumPy example above, the :code:`name` argument does not change the input-output behaviour of the function.
+Rather, this argument is added purely for the purpose of operation logging and retrieval, and also graph visualization in TensorFlow.
+Ivy does not support the unique naming of individual operations, and so we omit support for this particular argument.

 .. code-block:: python